 Eric McKee, Education Program Coordinator

-Eric coordinates the LandSmart® for Kids program, including initiatives such as Clean Water, Acorns to Oaks, Youth Stewards, the Napa Youth Stewardship Council, and serves as the Chair for the Environmental Education Coalition of Napa County.
-Eric holds a B.S. in Forestry and Natural Resource Management from the SUNY – College of Environmental Science & Forestry in Syracuse, NY Additional certifications include: Leave No Trace Master Educator, Certified Interpretive Guide, Project WET Facilitator, Project Learning Tree, and Project WILD.
+Eric coordinates the LandSmart® for Kids program, including projects such as Napa Countywide Stormwater Pollution Prevention Program, Acorns to Oaks, Youth Stewards, and the Napa Youth Stewardship Council.
+Eric holds a B.S. in Forest and Natural Resource Management from the SUNY – College of Environmental Science & Forestry in Syracuse, NY.
+Eric additionally served for 1 year with the Sierra Nevada Americorps Partnership (SNAP) in the Lake Tahoe Basin.
+Additional certifications include: Leave No Trace Master Educator, Certified Interpretive Guide, Project WET Facilitator, Project Learning Tree, and Project WILD.
 In 2015 Eric was recognized with the Napa CanDo Spirit Award for excellence in non-profit community service.
 When not at work, Eric can be found serving on the Board of Directors with the Napa Humane Society and Napa-Solano Audubon Society, as well as a Coach for the Napa Force youth lacrosse club.